k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 #### Git Clone

 - It is recommended to use separate Git branches for development, testing (SIT), and production environments.
-Changes from the development branch are merged into the testing branch, and tested changes from the testing branch are merged into the production branch.
+Changes from the development branch are merged into the testing branch, and once tested, changes from the testing branch are merged into the production branch.
 - Edit the following Globals in the relevant branch **before** cloning in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
   - The **CREATE_TDMDB** Global in the TDM LU must be set to **true**.
-  - Optional: Edit the **TDMDB_SCHEMA** shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
+  - Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the **TDMDB_SCHEMA** shared Global.
 - Clone the relevant GitHub branch.

 #### Build and Deploy the Environments to Fabric